zohebjamal/zsh-autoswitch-micromamba/README.rst

-Autoswitch Python Virtualenv
+Autoswitch Python Conda
 ============================

 |TravisCI| |Release| |GPLv3|

-*zsh-autoswitch-virtualenv* is a simple ZSH plugin that switches python virtualenvs automatically as you move between directories.
+*zsh-autoswitch-conda* is a simple ZSH plugin (which is modified from `zsh-autoswitch-virtualenv <https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv/>`__) that switches conda environments automatically as you move between directories.

 * `How it Works`_
 * `More Details`_